 Mower blades take a real beating.
 This is a good time to remove them and sharpen them.
 If you remove/install the blades while the mower is on the tractor, block the mower up in case the hydraulics fail for any reason.
 If you tip the mower up with the front-end loader, be sure to have a secondary support.
 It’s also a good idea to have a safety person with you who knows how to operate the tractor.

-As important as the tractor is for just about every aspect of farming, following the steps listed in this article will help ensure that the tractor will be ready for any task at hand with a simple turn of the key.
+As important as the tractor is for just about every aspect of farming, following the steps listed in this article for a proper tractor checkup will help ensure that the tractor will be ready for any task at hand with a simple turn of the key.
 One last safely precaution that I can’t stress enough: Use common sense for safety, and have backup support any time you are working under something that could come down and injure you.

 This story originally appeared in the May/June 2018 issue of Hobby Farms.